romanlakerveld/ProgProj/REPORT.md

 Getting URLs and common names from the API was certainly harder than i first envisioned.
 Getting the interactions was pretty straightforward, but to get the common names and the URLs i had to download some .tsv files from the API github page which were too large to open with excel.
 So to transform the data of the files i used Unix to get the needed columns and filter some values and i wrote a simple Python script to transform the data to what i needed.
-Lastly i used an SQL GUI to put the transformed data in an SQL databasefile and added that to the asset folder of my app.
+Lastly i used an SQL GUI to put the transformed data in an SQL database file and added that to the asset folder of my app.

 I was able to get from the API what i needed to get the app to work, but the API contains some more features which coud have been added if i had more time.
 But adding more features might also make the app too complex, so i don't think i would have added more features if i could.